Utility reports provide auditing and code generation facilities for the gmStudio application:

 The results of comparing the latest bundle file with latest bundle file snapshot.
 The actual comparison is done based on the command line specified by the DiffToFileCmd setting in the gmStudio.cfg fle.
 Running this report also updates LastMsg field for each selected task.

-Produces a Visual Studio 2013 solution file for all of the .NET projects in your deploy folder or based on your projects's GenerateSolution.txt file.
+Produces a Visual Studio Solution file for all of the .NET projects in your deploy folder or based on a GenerateSolution.txt file.

 2) The SLN file organizes all the C# and/or VB.NET projects in the deploy folder.
 Any projects you in the deploy folder will be included as long as their language matches the migration project target language.
 If you wish to generate a mixed language solution with both VB.NET and C# projects, you must set AllowMultiLangSln in the gmStudio application settings file.